ZeroByteOrg/zsound/README.txt

 		  * YM2203
 		  	- dual-chip VGM support
 		  	- integrated AY-3 PSG voices supported (see below)
-		  	- clock rate support is incomplete - has cmdline switches for trying one of two rate multipliers
+		  	- clock rate support is incomplete - has cmdline switch for trying one of two rate multipliers on FM voices
 		- PSG chips supported:
 		  * AY-3-8910 / YM2149
 		  	- noise output frequency is currently hard-wired to a constant value